Booth Group Time Line

 1915 In May Lusitania is sunk by tornadoes from a German submarine off the coast of Ireland.

 Mr and Mrs Paul Crompton and their 6 children plus their nurse, travelling first class all perished.
 The ship was supposedly carrying accoutrements for army, put on manifest by Booths as sheepskins.
 Carried armaments classed in the manifest as sheepskin.
 Mr. Paul Crompton was an Englishman returning home to England.
 He was the Vice President of Surpass Leather Company at St. Martin’s and Hartwell Lanes.
-Mr. Crompton was described as a partner in the firm of Alfred Booth and Company and a director of the Booth Steamship Company.
+Mr. Crompton was described in the New York Tines as a partner in the firm of Alfred Booth and Company and a director of the Booth Steamship Company.
 The bodies of Stephen, John and Peter were recovered later.
-All 6 children, their parents and nurse died.
-NY Times Getting to the truth of what actually happened with regards to real or supposed cargoes looks like an impossible task.
+All 6 children, their parents and nurse died as reported in the NY Times Getting to the truth of what actually happened with regards to real or supposed cargoes looks like an impossible task.
 There was apparently a second explosion which some say was the boiler and others say was ordinance being carried, and there were three German passengers who are classed as “suspicious”.
 Given the family involvement in the war military supply effort on the one hand and as Chairman of Cunard on the other conspiracy theory is inevitable.
+David Crompton, Paul’s brother took over Surpass and retired from the business in 1935.

 1915 Despite heart problems Charles Booth returned to work “under war exigencies” From LSE on line archives